IrinaMBejan/browser_history_aggregator/README.md

 ```
 If you have not already installed SyftBox, follow instructions [here](https://syftbox.openmined.org).

-Then, after the installation is complete and the SyftBox environment you should be able to see the app running:
+Then, after the installation is complete and the SyftBox environment is running, you should be able to see the app running:
 ```bash
 Running browser_history with ... at '...'
 ```
 - The aggregator app will write the final results by aggregating private information from all the clients, to a file in the specified output directory: `<SYFTBOX_DATADIR>/datasites/<aggregator_email>/public/browser_history_agg/outputs`.
 - These results can then be used by the static website to render the view at `<SYFTBOX_DATADIR>/datasites/<aggregator_email>/public/browser_history_agg/index.html`.

-**4. Monitoring the FL experiment**
+**4. Monitoring the Browser History FL experiment**

-- Visit the aggregator's dashboard to monitor the FL progress
-which is available at `http://server_url/datasites/<aggregator_email>/public/browser_history_agg/`
+- Once the aggregator app is running, every clients could visit the aggregator's dashboard showing the results.
+It will be available at `http://server_url/datasites/<aggregator_email>/public/browser_history_agg/`

 The `server_url` depends on which the server the client is running on.
 - `syftbox.openmined.org` (for the public server)